 Effective December 28, 1997, the Company adopted SFAS 128, "Earnings Per Share", which establishes standards for computing and presenting earnings per share (EPS).
 The statement requires dual presentation of basic and diluted EPS on the face of the income statement for entities with complex capital structures and requires a reconciliation of the numerator and denominator of the basic EPS computation, to the numerator and denominator of the diluted EPS calculation.
 Basic EPS excludes the effect of potentially dilutive securities while diluted EPS reflects the potential dilution that would occur if securities or other contracts to issue common stock were exercised, converted or resulted in the issuance of common stock that then shared in the earnings of the entity.
 SFAS 128 requires restatement of earnings per share for prior periods.
 Accordingly, earnings per share data for all periods presented have been restated to reflect the computation of earnings per share in accordance with provisions of SFAS 128.
-The following table show the reconciliation of the numerator and denominator of the basic EPS calculation to the numerator and denominator of the diluted EPS calculation to the numerator and denominator of the diluted EPS calculation of earnings per share in accordance with provisions of SFAS 128.
+The following table show the reconciliation of the numerator and denominator of the basic EPS calculation to the numerator and denominator of the diluted EPS calculation (in thousands, except per share amounts).

-SHARES (DENOMINATOR) YEAR ENDED JUNE 28, 1998 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options \$ 4,880 12,692 776 \$ 0.38 DILUTED EPS Income Available to Common Shareholders & Assumed Conversions \$ \$ 0.36 ====== YEAR ENDED JUNE 29, 1997 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options \$ 4,528 12,873 834 \$ 0.35 DILUTED EPS Income Available to Common Shareholders & Assumed Conversions \$ YEAR ENDED JUNE 30, 1996 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options \$ 3,908 13,209 663 \$ 0.30 DILUTED EPS Income Available to Common Shareholders & Assumed Conversions \$ 13,872 \$ 0.28 ======
+SHARES (DENOMINATOR) AMOUNT YEAR ENDED JUNE 28, 1998 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options \$ 4,880 12,692 776 \$ 0.38 DILUTED EPS Income Available to Common Shareholders & Assumed Conversions , 13,468 YEAR ENDED JUNE 29, 1997 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options DILUTED EPS \$ 4,528 12,873 834 \$ 0.35 Income Available to Common Shareholders & Assumed Conversions 13,707 YEAR ENDED JUNE 30, 1996 BASIC EPS Income Available to Common Shareholders Effect of Dilutive Securities - Stock Options \$ 3,908 13,209 663 \$ 0.30 DILUTED EPS Income Available to Common Shareholders & Assumed Conversions 13,872